Anesthesiologist Assistant, Tampa

 Orientation will be Thursday, May 29, from 9:30am – 2:15pm, at the Nova Southeastern University Tampa Regional Campus.
 You will initially meet in the lobby of the university (same area as when you interviewed) and sign in at the registration table.
 You will then proceed to the atrium of the building.
 Please see attached "Orientation Schedule”.

 Please review the following documents in preparation for your entrance into the AA program.
 You will be tested on the entire "Anesthesia Medication Sheet" within the first two weeks of the program.
 Please know all drug names, type of drug it is, and dosages.
 Please read the "Introduction to Anesthesia Booklet" and become familiar with the medical abbreviations and terminology of the practice of anesthesia.
 You will have an exam on this material in the Summer semester.

 Please note that you will NOT be registering for summer courses.
 The program personnel will be completing your registration prior to orientation to ensure timely disbursement of financial aid.

 A booklist is provider for the program.
 The student should purchase all textbooks that are denoted in “red” for the first semester.
 Many of these books are available electronically and can be purchased in that format from various resources on the internet.
 Free electronic versions of certain anesthesia textbooks are available for reading only through the NSU HPD library.
 However, it is highly encouraged each student buys a hard copy of each textbook.

 You will be required to join three anesthesia organizations that support the Anesthesiologist Assistant profession.
 Please fill out the two that are provided by the American Society of Anesthesiologists and American Academy of Anesthesiologist Assistants.
 The third application, from the Florida Society of Anesthesiologist Membership, will be provided to you at orientation.
-The applications and the fees will be collected the first day of class.
+Please follow the links below to complete your membership applications before the first day of class.

 - American Society of Anesthesiologists Membership